mouthzhang/server/README.md

 # server
-server for CEGEG077 Web and Mobile GIS
+server for CEGEG077 Web and Mobile GIS Assignment by ucesbz0, Ubuntu server number 92